herschel666/tiny-synth/README.md

 ## How it works

-**Basic Synth** takes the algorithm from the `wav`-attribute and passes it into a WebWorker that generates the Base64-encoded Wave-bytestring.
-The whole stuff gets eval'd, so be careful when you're using **Basic Synth**.
+**Tiny Synth** takes the algorithm from the `wav`-attribute and passes it into a WebWorker that generates the Base64-encoded Wave-bytestring.
+The whole stuff gets eval'd, so be careful when you're using **Tiny Synth**.
 Regarding the performance the evaluation of the algorithm is no problem.
 Or in other words: putting it into a WebWorker made the compiling like 1000 times faster!

 ## Browser support